Retrieval-Augmented Test Generation: How Far Are We?: Background and Related Works

-In the machine learning domain, several studies explored generating test cases differently.
-Zou et al. \cite{zou2023deep} proposed \emph{Ramos} a novel hierarchical heuristic test generation approach for ML projects.
+Apart from previous studies that focus on Java projects, studies on Python projects, specifically in the ML/DL domain.
+Yang et al. \cite{yang2023fuzzing} introduced \emph{$\nabla$Fuzz}, the first general-purpose API-level fuzzer for testing automatic differentiation in deep learning libraries.
+It detects inconsistencies in higher-order gradients using differential testing across execution modes, outperforming prior fuzzing techniques in bug detection and code coverage.
+Zou et al. \cite{zou2023deep} proposed \emph{Ramos}, a novel hierarchical heuristic test generation approach for ML projects.
 Their study employed a hierarchical structure of machine learning models to generate more models by mutation techniques.
-Arunkaleeshwaran et al.~\cite{narayanan2023automatic} proposed \emph{MUTester} to generate unit test cases for ML projects.
-Their approach mined API usage patterns from API-related documents from StackOverflow code snippets and usage scenarios~\cite{paszke2019PyTorch, hashemi2020documentation} to enhance search-based unit test case generation.
+Narayanan et al.~\cite{narayanan2023automatic} proposed \emph{MUTester}, which mines API usage patterns from StackOverflow to enhance search-based unit test generation for ML projects.

+\respto{7-4a} Note that previous work on LLM-driven unit test generation has largely focused on iterative prompting strategies via execution feedback \cite{ryan2024code, chen2024chatunitest} or limited RAG without systematically exploring how different domain-specific context or community knowledge can improve coverage and bug detection \cite{narayanan2023automatic, yang2024evaluation}. \respto{5-6a} In contrast, our study is the first to systematically investigate and compare the effectiveness of three distinct external knowledge sources as RAG databases for unit test generation, bringing new insights into their comparative performance.